10 minute read

 Before we dive into the details of what omnichannel customer service is, let us first understand what we mean by a channel.

-A channel is a mode of communication or interaction between a consumer and your brand.
-Consumers can use this channel not only for purchasing but also for various queries they might have or any service issues they may want to raise.
+A channel is a mode of communication or interaction between a customer and your business.
+Customers can use this channel not only for purchasing but also for various queries they might have or any service issues they may want to raise.

 - Phone Calls